devchazz/devchazz/README.md

 # About:
-Hi, I’m Chazz, a brazilian Web Developer focused on Front End.
+Hi, I’m Chazz, a full stack web developer focused on front end.

-I also have some experience with mobile development using Flutter, game development using Godot and desktop using Electron.
+I also have experience with mobile development using Flutter, game development using Godot and desktop using Electron.

 # Portfolio:
 https://chazzdeveloper.tk/

 # Skills:
 ## Front End Skills:
-- HTML
-- CSS
+- HTML / CSS
 - Advanced JavaScript
 - TypeScript
 - Vue.js